Arizona Game and Fish Department: Watchable wildlife

 Arizona is home to more than 900 animal species and 50 million public acres of natural land.
 The Arizona Wildlife Viewing Program strives to manage wildlife while providing for the responsible recreational use of the resource.
 Much of the support for the program comes from the Heritage Fund, a fund started in 1990 by Arizona voters to further conservation efforts in the state.
 Funding comes from Arizona Lottery ticket sales.

 Drought and wildlife

 The Arizona Game and Fish Department maintains 3,000 water catchments located throughout Arizona.
 The catchments provide water to wildlife year-round and particularly during the state's hot, dry summer months.
-Arizona Game and Fish trucks and airlifts water to the catchments.
+Arizona Game and Fish deliver water to the catchments via trucks and airlifts.
 In 2020, 2.4 million gallons of water were delivered to fill the catchments, the first of which were constructed in the 1940s.

-Media
+Staff

-The Arizona Game and Fish Department produces Arizona Wildlife Views magazine and a television show of the same name.
+Highest salary at Game And Fish Dept in year 2018 was $159,999.
+Number of employees at Game And Fish Dept in year 2018 was 745.
+Average annual salary was $44,299 and median salary was $47,235.
+Game And Fish Dept. average salary is 5 percent lower than USA average and median salary is 9 percent higher than USA median.